Pennsylvania Beecher Family History and Family Trees

 There is a vast difference in the Y-DNA of Pennsylvania German Beechers and Connecticut Beechers, so the lines were not related within thousands of years.

-• Pennsylvania German Beecher Y-DNA: While they were German-speaking, the Y-DNA found in most Pennsylvania Beechers is haplogroup I1 (in particular I-M253).
+• Pennsylvania German Beecher Y-DNA: While they were German-speaking, the Y-DNA found in most Pennsylvania Beechers is haplogroup I1 (in particular a branch of I-M253 which is I-Z74).
 I1 is predominantly found in areas along the Baltic and North Sea coasts where the Vikings conquered and spread their families.
 I1 is especially common today in Scandinavia – it reaches levels of 33% in Denmark and Sweden and is also found in England, Germany and the Netherlands, where it is about 15% of men.
 Some males with I1 migrated further inland over time so it is possible the Beecher ancestors came from further south in Germany, even though I1 isn’t as common there.
 Eventually, the origin place in Europe of the Pennsylvania German Beechers will be discovered when a Y-DNA match is found in a male living in Europe whose family line is known back to the 1700’s, or, our Y-DNA matches a male in the USA who immigrant arrived later in the 1800’s and his origin is known.
 As mentioned above, while most PA Beechers are one related family line with I1 Y-DNA, there is a second smaller line originating from Becher ancestors with R1b1a2 Y-DNA that is discussed on our Becher genealogy page.

 • Connecticut Beecher Y-DNA: Their haplogroup is type R1b (in particular R1b1a2).
 R1b is the most common Y-DNA haplogroup in Western Europe and therefore common to immigrants who founded America.
 It occurs in about 40% of men in Germany, Switzerland, Italy, Britain, and Holland and even higher in Spain and France.
 John Beecher b.1594 arrived with the English colonists who founded Connecticut.
 His Y-DNA matches German ancestors and suggests he shared a German-speaking male ancestor in the 1500’s, perhaps his father or grandfather.